The Health Benefits of Calendula & Growing Guide

 Medicinal Uses & Other Benefits

-The two most popular methods of using calendula medicinally are either by steeping the dried flowers to make calendula tea or applying a calendula-infused topical cream to the affected areas of the body.
-Calendula ointment can be made at home by soaking the dried calendula in a carrier oil (olive and jojoba are popular choices).
-If you canāt wait to grow your own calendula, it can easily be found at any retailer that sells herbs.Ā I would highly recommend Mountain Rose Herbs and have been personally using them for years.Ā
+Two common ways to use calendula are by making a tea from its dried flowers or by applying a calendula-infused topical cream.
+You can make calendula ointment at home by soaking dried calendula in a carrier oil, such as olive or jojoba.
+If you don’t grow your own calendula, you can easily find dried calendula at retailers that sell herbs.
+I would highly recommend Mountain Rose Herbs and have been personally using them for years.

 While the health benefits of calendula cannot be disputed, it is not for everyone.
 Those who are pregnant are strongly advised to abstain from both consuming calendula and applying it topically, as it increases the risk of pregnancy complications.
 In addition, those who are allergic to ragweeds or other members of the Asteraceae family should stay away from calendula.